-We worked closely with English Heritage, the Isokon Trust and Avanti Architects to sympathetically restore the Isokon building.
+The refurbishment required working closely with English Heritage, the Isokon Trust and Avanti Architects to sympathetically restore the building to its former glory.
 Working within the original, ground-breaking design of the Grade 1 listed building, we developed 35 homes, many of which are owned by key workers, as well as an impressive penthouse.

 - Architects: Avanti